hyosung11/Launch-School/Courses/journal.md

 10:56 Going to the bookstore with SungOh to get some coffee and maybe a book.

 11:08 Now going to bookstore with SungOh.
 I need to do the practice problems again.

+13:23 Watching Capstone presentation of QMantis, but I don't really understand it.